Clazex/HollowKnight.GodSeekerPlus/README.md

   + **Infinite Grimm Pufferfish**: When fighting in the Hall of Gods, make Troupe Master Grimm and Nightmare King Grimm only do pufferfish attack.
   + **Infinite Radiance Climbing**: When fighting in the Hall of Gods, starts Absolute Radiance boss fight from the end of Phase 2 and reset when starting final phase.
   + **P5 Health**: Reduce boss health in Ascended and Radiant difficulty to match with Attuned difficulty.
-  + **Segmented P5**: Add a pantheon entry to the left of the entrance of the Land of Storms, at which you can select a segment of the Pantheon of Hallownest to challenge.
+  + **Segmented P5**: Add a pantheon entry to the left of the entrance of the Land of Storms, at which you can select a segment of the Pantheon of Hallownest to challenge (split at bench room).

 - **Bugfix**:
   + **Camera Keep Rumbling**: Prevent camera from keeping rumbling after scene transitions in Godhome.